hubyhub/cheatsheets/docker.md

      var db = client.db('user-account');
      ```
 ## Docker Compose
-* automate running docker containers
+* automates running docker containers
-* take all run commands and save it in a structured way in a .yaml file
+* takes your run commands from the terminal and converts its in a structured document and save it as .yaml file